guirgouveia/devops-stack/dockerize/README.md

 Furthermore, the following configurations are applied:

 - The Dockerfile installs the certificates for the CA certificates in the builder stage.
 This is required to make HTTPS calls.
+- The Dockerfile sets:
+  -  the timezone to UTC to avoid issues with timezones.
+  - the locale to en_US.UTF-8 to avoid issues with locales.
+  - the default shell to bash to avoid issues with shells.
+- The Dockerfile includes a HEALTHCHECK with curl to check if the webserver is running.
 - The Dockerfile removes the apt cache to reduce the image size.
 This is done in the same layer as the apt-get install command to reduce the image size.

 # Task 1: Dockerize